 Volunteering Australia and New Zealand – Frieda

 Our volunteer Frieda spent six weeks in Australia and New Zealand to dedicate herself to the protection of the countries' unique nature.
-Learn more in her feedback interview.
+In her feedback interview you can learn more about her time in Oceania.

 Project: Nature conservation in Australia and New Zealand